superfaceai/one-sdk/README.md

 ## Try it out

 Core can be built in docker to avoid installing compiler dependencies.
-Run `docker build core -o core/dist`.
+Run `docker build core -o core/dist` (or on arm64 `docker build core -f core/Dockerfile-arm64 -o core/dist`, but beware that this takes a really long time as it builds wasi-sdk, including clang).

 A very simple smoke test can be run `host/test.sh py` - should perform NearbyPoi against overpass-de and return an Ok result.